igordejanovic/parglare/README.md

   whitespace skipping is provided.
 If there is a rule `LAYOUT` in the grammar this rule is used instead.
 An additional parser with the layout grammar will be built to handle whitespaces.
+- cli command `pglr` for grammar check and PDA visualization (export to dot).
 - Debug print/tracing of both grammar construction, DPDA states construction and parsing process (set `debug=True` and/or `layout_debug=True`to the `Parser` instantiation and/or call to `Grammar.from_<>`).